 Forestalling the Chinese military’s access to advanced technology seems like a legitimate aim of U.S. policy, and the first two rule changes identified above might help achieve that outcome at an acceptable cost.
-It seems reasonable that U.S. exporters of certain advanced technology to non‐military entities in China should require licenses so that elicit channels of technology transfer can be better monitored and shut down.
+It seems reasonable that U.S. exporters of certain advanced technology to non‐military entities in China should require licenses so that illicit channels of technology transfer can be better monitored and shut down.
 Likewise, given Beijing’s own blurring of lines between military and civilian activities—President Xi speaks of a “civil‐military” fusion in the area of technology adoption—why should that distinction be preserved under U.S. export control laws?

 It’s prudent to require U.S. exporters of dual‐use items to the Chinese military to have a license—even when those items are designated for civilian use.
 Of course, those changes would make exporting to China more burdensome.
 But most of the added costs would be borne by the parties to the transaction—U.S. exporters and Chinese importers—and would probably justify the national security benefit obtained.

 The last measure (or set of measures) under consideration, however, is problematic because it is less surgical than the others and threatens collateral damage to the technology ecosystem, U.S. commercial interests, broader relations with China and other countries, and international efforts to contain and defeat a global pandemic.